goodbyekansas/nedryland/docs/src/deployment.md

 ```

 Building a deployment script from this declaration can be done in two ways.
- 1. `nix-build -A <componentName>.deployment.terraform`.
+ 1. The attribute `<componentName>.deployment.terraform`.
- 2. `nix-build -A <componentName>.deploy` which is a combined target containing all deployments (which in this example is only one).
+ 2. The attribute `<componentName>.deploy` which is a combined target containing all deployments (which in this example is only one).

 A deploy can now be performed by running the script in `bin/deploy` in
 the resulting derivation (usually accessed by the `result`